 In this role, a typical day might include the following:

-• Represent Global Patient Safety for assigned compounds on cross-functional teams, including Regeneron’s Safety Oversight Committee (RSOC), Independent Data Monitoring Committees (IDMC), Strategic Program Team (SPT) and other teams with members external to Regeneron (alliance partners, CROs)
+Represent GPS for assigned compounds on cross-functional teams, including but not limited to Regeneron Safety Oversight Committee, Independent Data Monitoring Committees and other teams with members external to Regeneron.

 This role might be for you if:

-• Ability to utilize GPS safety database for purposes of medical case review and simple queries
+- Have the ability to utilize PVRM safety database for purposes of medical case review and simple queries.